xzovy1/messenger/README.md

   - left side is contact list and message list
   - right side is profile info and displayed message
 - read receipts

+#### Lessons learned

+- You dont necessarily need passport js when using JWT's in fact implementing local strategy is kind of a pain when using jwt's as well.
+I intend to implement logging in with google though, so passport will be needed for that. (go back and review session-based authentication)
+- I'm using 'useEffect' heavily and frequently making requests to the db, fine for a few users, but useMemo use be implemented instead. no point making all these requests to the server just to load the same data that has already been loaded. (this is a case of not using react for a few months)
+- got more familiar with how to use prisma for more "complicated" queries. while i see and can appreciate the use, sometimes just raw-dogging sql queries is more straight forward.